Moonyongjung/xpriv.go/README.md

-# xpla-private-chain.go
+# xpriv.go
-Xpla-private-chain.go is a Golang SDK for writing applications that interact with the Xpla private blockchain and provides simple abstractions over core data structures, serialization, key management, and API request generation.
+xpriv.go is a Golang SDK for writing applications that interact with the Xpla private blockchain and provides simple abstractions over core data structures, serialization, key management, and API request generation.

 ## Usage
 Usage of modules and xpla client.